JWalburn/CIS385/source/subject/index.rst

 ========================

 My name is Jason Walburn.
 I will be documenting my Power BI project here for CIS 385.
-During the project I plan on learning the basics of Power BI for data for data analysis.
+During the project I plan on learning the basics of Power BI for data analysis.

 Introduction
 ------------